sudodoki/copy-to-clipboard/README.md

 # Running Tests
 This project has some automated tests, that will run using [nightwatch](nightwatchjs.org) on top of [selenium](http://www.seleniumhq.org/).
+To run tests in FireFox, you would need to install geckodriver.

 ```
 npm i